urbit/urbit.org-reloaded/content/grants/2024/wui.md

 ## Milestones

-Milestone 1: 2 Stars:
+**Milestone 1**: 2 Stars

 Completed July 1, 2024.

-For completed* versions of both libraries, as per the Champion's feedback and specifications. • *Note: It is expected that some teaching requirements will change, so some features may change after submission.
-These changes are handled in Milestone #2.
+For completed versions of both libraries, as per the Champion's feedback and specifications.
+It is expected that some teaching requirements will change, so some features may change after submission.
+These changes are handled in Milestone 2.

-Milestone 2: 1 Star
+**Milestone 2**: 1 Star

 ETA: October 2024

 For assisting the Champion with documentation, testing, acting as a point of contact for students.
 Also for providing help with the next App School cohort (within the scope of WUI), should this arise in the near future.